Explore the Museum

 Other times by appointment.

 Schools & Organizations welcome!
 Free to the public.

-The Historical Society of the Cocalico Valley is pleased to announce the opening of its new 2019-2020 exhibit—“Fresh Findings From the Past”—on Saturday, May 4th, from 10 am until 4 pm, in its museum located at 249 West Main St. The exhibit, which occupies two of the museum’s first floor display rooms, will run through Dec.
-31, 2020.
-Featured in the exhibit are an eclectic sampling of artifacts, manuscripts, photographs, etc. which have been acquired by the Society, either by donation or purchase, during the past ten years and which have never previously been exhibited to the public.
+The Historical Society of the Cocalico Valley is pleased to announce the opening of its exhibit—“Fresh Findings From the Past”, in its museum located at 249 West Main St, Ephrata, PA.
+The exhibit, which occupies two of the museum’s first floor display rooms, featuring an eclectic sampling of artifacts, manuscripts, photographs, etc. which have been acquired by the Society, either by donation or purchase, during the past 10 years and which have never previously been exhibited to the public.
 The exhibit includes approximately 160 artifacts dating from the 18th through the 20th centuries representing all of the municipalities located within the Cocalico Valley.
 Items range from rare one-of-a-kind manuscripts to more common utilitarian items such as plastic advertising items dating from the 1950’s.